 Date to SCH: September 2011

-Other Details About Me: I have Microcephaly, Cerebral Palsy, and seizure disorders.
-I’m not typically very responsive or active, but I smile really big when someone makes loud smacking kissy sounds at me.
+Other Details About Me: I have microcephaly, cerebral palsy, and a seizure disorder.
+I’m not typically very responsive or active, but I smile really big when someone makes loud, smacking kissy sounds at me.

 Spread the word, sponsor a child.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include monthly child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).